 Use the Display the Next Assigned Task to the Task Assignee setting in the following ways:

 Initial Task in the Request uses a Conversational-type Screen: During an automated chat-style conversation with the Request participant, link Conversational Screens together while the Request resumes routing based on previous conversational responses by the participant.
 After the Request participant responds to the conversation designed in the initial Screen, use the Display the Next Assigned Task to the Task Assignee setting to display a message and/or image while the Request routes to the next Conversational Screen.
 See What is a Conversational Screen? for information how to design modern-style chat experiences.
-Use this setting regardless of configuring this Start Event element to use Web Entry to start a Request.
+Use this setting regardless of configuring this Start Event object to use Web Entry to start a Request.
 While the Web Entry panel configures which Conversational- or Form-type Screen the initial Task uses, the Display the Next Assigned Task to the Task Assignee setting indicates that a Screen displays after that initial Task completes.
 Web Entry is configured from the Web Entry panel.

 See the tabs below for more information how to use the Display the Next Assigned Task to the Task Assignee setting with Conversational- and Form-type Screens.